 Moving to a new city is always challenging.
-A large part of that challenge is looking for a place to live, especially when you have a family.
-There are so many things to consider when weighing your options.
-It can be quite overwhelming.
+A big portion of that challenge is finding a good place to live, especially when you don’t know what it has to offer.

 Living in the city can be exciting.
 With the culture, the vast array of restaurants and bars, and the attractions, urban life has its benefits.
 But there’s also the traffic, lack of free parking, higher-priced housing and the high-energy atmosphere, which isn’t for everyone.